 Tomahawk Run Finish Line Coordinator: Jim Sigmund '99

-Assistant Coach: David J. Lee
+Head Coach: David J. Lee

 Coach Lee, a graduate of the class of 1987, has been teaching and coaching at Walsh Jesuit since 2004.
 He has taught in different places around the world, including one year in Japan, three and a half in Africa, and three at a local public high school.
 He was a Peace Corps volunteer in Zimbabwe, where he taught English and helped local cooperatives secure finances to start up small businesses.
 After his service, he gave educational tours in Yellowstone National Park, summer and winter, for three years.
 Coach Lee teaches the Advanced Placement Senior English and World Literature classes.
 He received a B.A. in English literature and history from Miami University and a Master of Arts in Teaching from Kent State University.
 He is currently working on a second master's degree in English with a concentration in rhetoric at Kent State University.